circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 ### Private orbs
 {: #private-orbs }

-**Note:** Private orbs are available on our [Scale Plan](https://circleci.com/pricing).
-Please reach out to your sales representative for information on how to sign up for the Scale Plan.
+**Note:** Private orbs are available on our Custom, Performance, and Scale [plans](https://circleci.com/pricing).
+Custom and Performance Plans allow creation of up to three private orbs, whereas Scale Plan allows for creation of an unlimited number of private orbs.
+Please reach out to your sales representative for information.

 Using a private orb enables you to author an orb while ensuring the following: